-1. The probationary evaluations performed by individual committee members shall be based upon the committee member's observations, discussions with the Candidate, and review of pertinent written material, or other relevant first-hand information known or observed by the committee member.
-All probationary evaluations shall be performed on the administrative/peer evaluation form contained in Appendix J1 as it applies to the Candidate's job description.
-A post-evaluation individual discussion with the Candidate is held within one week of the evaluation visit, and the finalized written evaluation is provided to the Candidate no later than two weeks after the evaluation visit.
-The Candidate has the opportunity to respond to the evaluation in writing, in Section IV of Appendix J1.
-The completed evaluation is reviewed and signed by the Candidate, evaluator, Division Dean or appropriate administrator, and Vice President, and submitted to the Chair in a timely fashion.
-A copy of the completed and signed evaluation is given to the Candidate by the Chair.

-When a Candidate has a "dual assignment," program responsibilities shall be evaluated by at least one administrator and one faculty member of the committee during each phase of the tenure review process.
-(Article 6A.14.1.)
+- 1. The probationary evaluations performed by individual committee members shall be based upon the criteria included in Article 6A.7. - 2.
+Every committee shall have a Canvas (or other learning management system) Group within their division's Tenure Review Portal site in which to store documents. - 3.
+All probationary evaluations shall be performed on the administrative/peer evaluation form contained in Appendix J1 as it applies to the Candidate's job description. - a.
+Prior to a J1 evaluation, the faculty member and evaluator shall have a pre-evaluation meeting (6.2.4.2). - b.
+A post-evaluation discussion with the Candidate and evaluator is held within one week of the evaluation visit, and the finalized written evaluation is provided to the Candidate no later than two weeks after the evaluation visit. - The Candidate has the opportunity to respond to the evaluation in writing, in Section III of Appendix J1. - c.
+The completed probationary evaluation is reviewed and signed by the Candidate, evaluator, Division Dean or appropriate administrator, and Vice President, and submitted to the Chair in a timely fashion (usually within one week).
+A copy of the completed and signed evaluation is given to the Candidate by the Chair. - d.
+The completed J1s will be uploaded to Canvas only after all committee members have completed their J1s for the quarter. - e.
+When a Candidate has a "dual assignment", program responsibilities shall be evaluated by at least one administrator and one faculty member of the committee